carbonplan/research/articles/cdr-verification-explainer/methods.md

 With the aim of contributing to a solid foundation for future conversations about CDR MRV, Frontier and CarbonPlan collaborated to develop an [interactive tool](carbonplan.org/research/cdr-verification) that allows users to explore the quantification capacity and key uncertainties we see in different CDR pathways today.
 The interactive tool currently includes our assessment of six CDR pathways:

-- Direct Air Capture (DAC)
+- Direct air capture (DAC)
-- Biomass Carbon Removal and Storage (BiCRS)
+- Biomass carbon removal and storage (BiCRS)
-- Enhanced Weathering (EW)
+- Enhanced weathering
-- Ocean Alkalinity Enhancement (OAE)
+- Ocean alkalinity enhancement (OAE)
-- Terrestrial Biomass Sinking
+- Terrestrial biomass sinking
-- Ocean Biomass Sinking.
+- Ocean biomass sinking

 We chose these pathways based on approaches that are currently a part of [Stripe’s permanent CDR portfolio](https://stripe.com/climate).
 This is not an exhaustive set of long-duration CDR approaches, and we hope to assess additional CDR pathways in the future.